NathanPervin/pxt-tm1638/README.md

 | AlternateThree  | P16 = STB, P8 = CLK, P1 = DIO   |
 | AlternateFour   | P16 = STB, P8 = CLK, P0 = DIO   |

-> **Note:** The use pins block will automatically initialize the board so a separate initialize block is not required when using the use pins block.

 ## set brightness to Block
 <img src="images/setBrightnessToBlock.png" alt="set brightness to block" width="200px">